Lotus-Moon-0/Lotus-Moon-0.github.io/_posts/2023-08-21-Supernormal Stimulus.md

 While cats and human babies are different in many ways, the two are similar in terms of their facial appearance and behavior.

-Since about 10,000 years ago, as a research published in Scientific American[2] shows, the ancestors of modern cats have already shared some facial characteristics with human babies.
+Since about 10,000 years ago, as a research published in Scientific American<a href="#ref[2]"><sup>[2]</sup></a> shows, the ancestors of modern cats have already shared some facial characteristics with human babies.
 Ancient cats might evolve big flat round faces and huge sparkling eyes for a better hunting sight.
 They also got small noses to make sniffing preys easier.
 Then, they met humans, whose babies looked similar with the cats, instantly activated humans’ instinct of taking care of babies.
 With the help of the superstimuli, cats started staying with humans and evolving increasingly baby-like.
 <a href="https://ibb.co/Q8VwJdt"><img src="https://i.ibb.co/vsWncYR/cat-sight.jpg" alt="cat-sight" border="0" style="display:inline"></a>
 <a href="https://ibb.co/Nsstxz7"><img src="https://i.ibb.co/c11kJdx/cat-nose.jpg" alt="cat-nose" border="0" style="display:inline"></a>
 On the other hand, cats and human babies are similar because of their behavior.
 Babies cries at a certain frequency, which would effectively attract their parents.
 Likewise, cats usually meow at the same frequency when wanting to get their owner’s attention.
 Surprisingly, when a new baby arrives a family, some cats may meow more in order to express the jealousy they feel.
 These are probably the results of evolution and adaptation.